 In a game that meant next to nothing for the Seahawks on Sunday, they derailed the hottest team in the NFC with a 36-6 thrashing of the Arizona Cardinals, avoiding a sweep by the Cardinals and handing Arizona its first loss in 10 games.

-Seattle (10-6) will open the playoffs with a wild-card game in Washington against the NFC East champion Redskins.
-The Cardinals (13-3) have a first-round bye and will open the divisional round of the playoff at home on Jan.
-16.
+Seattle (10-6) will open the playoffs with a wild-card visit to either Washington or Minnesota next weekend.
+The Cardinals (13-3) have a first-round bye and will open the divisional round of the playoff at home in two more weeks.

 "I am grateful for the focus that we play with," Seahawks safety Earl Thomas said.
 "I am thankful for everybody putting in their dues during the week of our preparation.
 It is paying off."

 Cardinals coach Bruce Arians said his team lost the game because of poor practice and preparation.

 "This was a valuable lesson today," he said.
 "You could see it coming all week.
 I think coaches, players, everybody fell into that press thing and anointed us Super Bowl champs.
 This was a nice wakeup call.
 We got beat in every phase of the game."

 There was plenty at stake in this game for the Cardinals when the day began.
 With a win over Seattle and a loss by Carolina to Tampa Bay, the Cardinals could secure the No. 1 seed in the conference and with it, home-field advantage throughout the NFC playoffs.